Kinmont Willie Armstrong

+Some of these sons, including Jock, Archibald, and others, were directly involved in his legendary rescue from Carlisle Castle.

-The Raid on Carlisle and the Ballad
+The raid on Carlisle

 Perhaps the best known of the Border reivers (outlaw raiders or rustlers), William Armstrong of Kinmont's first recorded raid was against the Milburns of Tynedale in August 1583, when Armstrong was probably in his forties.
-In 1585 he accompanied the Earl of Angus`s campaign against the Earl of Arran and pillaged Stirling.
+In 1585 he accompanied the Earl of Angus's campaign against the Earl of Arran and pillaged Stirling.
 Eight years later he was in Tynedale again with 1,000 men, carrying off over 2,000 beasts and £300 in spoils.

 Armstrong was captured in violation of a border truce day in 1596.
-At a Truce Day all who attended to witness the criminal trials were granted 'safe conduct' for the Day and until the following sunrise.
+At a Truce Day all who attended to witness the criminal trials were granted "safe conduct" for the Day and until the following sunrise.
 Kinmont was arrested by the deputies of the English warden Lord Scrope and imprisoned in Carlisle Castle.
 The Scottish warden of the West March Walter Scott of Buccleuch, Keeper of Liddesdale, protested to Lord Scrope.
 When Scrope refused to release Armstrong, Buccleuch led a party of men on a daring raid into England and broke Armstrong out of the castle with inside help from the English Grahams and Carletons.
 Elizabeth I of England was furious that one of her Border fortresses had been broken into at a time when peace existed between England and Scotland.
 Her relationship with James VI of Scotland was tested.
 Elizabeth demanded that Buccleuch and Walter Kerr of Cessford should be sent to England.

 James VI was caught between allegiance to the Scots who were adamant Buccleuch had done no wrong in rescuing a man who was captured illegally and his desire to pander to his English benefactor, Elizabeth.
 She threatened to suspend a yearly subsidy that she sent to James VI.
 Buccleuch eventually freely rode from King James to Queen Elizabeth.
 After their audience, Queen Elizabeth said: "With ten thousand such men, our brother in Scotland might shake the firmest throne of Europe."